sandhyadev01/Hackathon2024_IndiaSA/README.md

 The logged in User will be able to see really cool dashboards that gives an overview of deals segregated by their stages, the metrics for # of e-mails sent vs # of e-mail responses.
 <br /><br />
-iReach uses cool Search features like Fuzzy Search & Autocomplete Search:
+mReach uses cool Search features like Fuzzy Search & Autocomplete Search:
 ![Fuzzy](https://github.com/sandhyadev01/Hackathon2024_IndiaSA/blob/aee92aeb20d62599693e6f7d9027fdb32974ad91/FuzzySearch_Autocomplete.png)

 <br /><br />